charlottekyng/usb-modules-v2/README.md

 >cp usb-modules-v2/Makefile_templates/Makefile_template_agilentallexonv6 Makefile
 ```

+There are many, many possibilities to customize the analysis.
+The ones listed above are merely the most basic ones.

 ---
 # Executing the modules
 This analysis pipeline is designed to be modular.
-The names of the modules are found in module-level Makefile (not project-level Makefile).
+The names of the modules are found in module-level Makefile (i.e. `usb-modules-v2/Makefile`, not project-level Makefile).
+The ones listed below are only the most basic modules.
+There are many more advanced and/or less commonly used modules implemeted, particularly with re-processing bam/VCF files and downstream analyses.
 To execute a nodule, you type
 ```
 make <MODULE>
 ```
-This will set the parameters you set up in the project-level Makefile,
+This will set the parameters you set up in the project-level `Makefile`,
 then it will go through the code to set the remaining parameters with the appropriate default values,
 then run your desired module.
 It is highly advisable to run this with either `nohup`, or within `screen` or `tmux`.